centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ## Detail panel

-When you click on a line, a detail panel opens to display main information concerning the resource.
+When you click on a line, a detail panel opens on the right side to display main information concerning the resource.

+The panel is extendable to the left up to 85% of your page width with its content responding to the changes in available space.

-Regarding the type of resource, the detail panel displays different information.
+Depending on the type of resource, the detail panel displays different information.

 ### Host panel